McCoyBrandon/Group2_Final_Project/README.md

 The **Children Entertainment Assistant** is an interactive, AI-powered application designed to engage children through creativity, play, and storytelling.
 It combines multiple AI tools into a single, easy-to-use Gradio interface featuring:

 - 🕵️ **I Spy Game**: An object recognition game powered by computer vision and CLIP embeddings where children provide a clue, and the AI tries to guess what they see in an image.
-- 📖 **Storytelling**: A story generator that creates children's stories from a prompt, then narrates and illustrates them using language, speech, and image models.
+- 📖 **Storytelling**: A story generator that creates children's stories from a prompt, then narrates and illustrates them using language and image models.
 - 🎨 **Coloring Outlines**: A tool that converts uploaded images into savable coloring book-style outlines using edge detection and image processing.

 The app is built with Hugging Face Transformers, OpenAI’s ChatGPT and DALL·E APIs, and open-source models — all accessible through a single, friendly interface.